SPodjasek/notifications-bulk-update-template/README.md

 # Mark notifications for closed PRs as done

-This is a template repository wich you can use to create your own private repository with action which will mark all of your notifications related to closed pull requests as done.
+This is a template repository that can be used to create your own private repository with action which will mark all of your notifications related to closed pull requests as done.

 ## Setup